-If you could get more employees to engage with your company right now, would you do it?
+If you could get more employees to engage right now, would you do it?

 For companies with intranets, it can be tempting to hold off on going mobile until a new intranet release comes out, rather than devoting resources to a communications overhaul.
 But intranets are far from the end-all-be-all, and companies lose valuable engagement opportunities by waiting for a new release.